gene-git/wg_tool/README.rst

 Each user config has its own list active profiles.
 It too is managed by the tool.

-N.B. the active users and active profiles lists, only affect whether they are included in the seerver wg0.conf file.
+N.B. the active users and active profiles lists, only affect whether they are included in the server wg0.conf file.
 No user or profile is removed when a user and/or profile is marked inactive.

 Step 2 - import and/or add users and profiles